spctr01/inventory_api/README.md

 ```

 ## Installation and Usage
-download this repository  install docker and docker compose then  cd into this repo and run
+Download this repository  install docker and docker compose then  cd into this repo and run

 ```
 docker-compose up
 ```
 ### Usage
-after running the above command  open the link : http://localhost:5000/
+After running the above command  open the link : http://localhost:5000/

  Examples:-
 ```